Domain Driven Design

 With .NET Core also comes Entity Framework Core.
 A new implementation of EF, which can run cross-platform, on

 - Scaffolding your project from an existing database

 - Interacting with the database

 When mapping your database with EF Core, one must be aware that conventions are being applied, like Fluent API.
 This

-module will discuss how to use Fluent API within EF Core.
+module will discuss how to model your database within EF Core using Fluent API.

 - Modeling relationships.

 Domain Driven Design is a great way to start designing your applications.
 Entity Framework Core is a great framework

 to access and manipulate your data, stored in databases.
 Now, how can we fit Entity Framework Core into the concepts

 - Using Shadow Properties to Avoid 'Leaky Abstractions'